Saturday, December 18, 2021

 Guest dancers: Noura Sander, Washington Ballet, and Anna Menendez, flamenco teacher

-At the end of the night, co-directors Edwin Aparicio, left, and Aleksey Kulikov celebrated flamenco at Gala Hispanic Theatre/photo by Patricia Leslie
+At the end of the night, co-directors Edwin Aparicio, left, and Aleksey Kulikov celebrated flamenco at GALA Hispanic Theatre/photo by Patricia Leslie

 What: XVII Fuego Flamenco Festival